Classroom News and Updates, November 4th

 As part of our celebration for Hispanic Heritage Month, we are hosting a special event called “La Tarde Latina” on October 16th from 3:45 PM to 6:00 PM.
 This event will feature music, dance, and activities celebrating the rich heritage of Hispanic cultures.

 To make this event even more memorable, we are requesting food donations from our families.
 We would love to offer a variety of traditional Hispanic foods for everyone to enjoy.
-If you are able to contribute, we would greatly appreciate your support!
+If you can contribute, we would greatly appreciate your support!

 Suggested items include: Traditional dishes (such as tamales, empanadas, tacos, arroz con pollo, etc.), Desserts (like flan, tres leches cake, churros), Drinks (such as agua fresca, horchata, or other traditional beverages), Snacks (chips, salsa, guacamole, etc.)